 Finding your New York ancestors can be challenging - so can finding your Irish ancestors.
 When you're looking for Irish ancestors who settled in New York State, the various challenges compound, resulting in challenging research questions.

 A common goal for researchers with Irish heritage is to discover an Irish immigrant ancestor's exact county of origin.
 This thrilling discovery is a huge part of understanding your family's story before they came to New York, and can also provide a jumping-off point for further research using Irish records.

 Most common genealogical documents will simply list "Ireland" as the place of origin, but we'll review a few resources that are especially useful for finding more detailed information.

 Researchers with Irish heritage should also possess a thorough understanding of the history of Irish immigration to the United States - this will provide many contextual clues, and will also help you gain a more satisfying understanding of your Irish ancestors' lives.

-The Irish immigrated to New York State since the earliest days of settlement, and major changes in immigration patterns and immigrant demographics are crucial for researchers to know - they will be invaluable in forming research plans or hypotheses to test.
+The Irish have been immigrating to New York State since the earliest days of settlement, and major changes in immigration patterns and immigrant demographics are crucial for researchers to know - they will be invaluable in forming research plans or hypotheses to test.

 Irish Immigration: Important Facts

 Before 1820, Irish immigrants were predominantly Ulster Scots